SVRTK/SVRTK/README.md

 Please follow the installation instructions in InstallationInstructions.txt file.

-_Notes: The software can be compiled on either Ubuntu or OS X.
+_Notes: The software can be compiled on either Ubuntu(>20.0) / Debian or OS X.
-In order achieve optimal performance it is recommended to run reconstruction on a machine with minimum 6 CPU cores and > 10 GB RAM.
+In order achieve optimal performance it is recommended to run reconstruction on a machine with minimum 6 CPU cores and > 10 GB (brain) / > 32 GB (body/placenta) RAM.